Turmeric and Curcumin: Unlocking the Golden Spice’s Health Benefits

 Curcumin is the main active compound in turmeric and it’s available in capsule form.

-It’s important to note that curcumin is poorly absorbed into the bloodstream on its own, so look for that also contain piperine, a substance that enhances curcumin absorption.
+It’s important to note that curcumin is poorly absorbed into the bloodstream on its own, so look for supplements that also contain piperine, a substance that enhances curcumin absorption.

 Frequently Asked Questions